bitdefender/river/README.md

 ## Future work
+ - Output graphics
+ - Corpus folder like in libfuzzer
+ - Group of interesting inputs in folders
+ - RL impl
  - Parallelization
  - We are going to convert the evaluation API to Google FuzzBench and Lava kind of benchmarks